Thomas Kelly Covered Bridge

 Take a tour of a simpler time.
-In charming villages and countryside across New York, more than 200 historic covered bridges stand as reminders of times past.
+In charming villages and countryside locations across New York, more than 20 historic covered bridges stand as reminders of times past.
 Built between 1825 and 1912, most of New York’s covered bridges date back to the days of the horse-and-buggy.

-Saluted for fine engineering as well as charm, these historic bridges represent the ingenuity of our forefathers.
 Recapture the simple pleasures of a bygone era by visiting some of these historic treasures.
-Nearby, you’ll find farmers markets, fun events, museums and country inns.
+Nearby, you’ll find farmers markets, parks, museums, and country inns.

 The 103-foot-long bridge at Livingston Manor Covered Bridge Park, near the Catskill Fly Fishing Center & Museum in Livingston Manor, spans the legendary trout stream Willowemoc Creek.
 Allow time to explore the museum, fish, picnic, or just enjoy the picturesque scenery and restored 1860 bridge.